nkabbara/nkabbara.github.io/books/internal-time.md

 **But why did my drift stop at 4am?**

 It turns out that the inner clock is built with a self correcting mechanism in order to synchronize itself with sun clock's day length.
-This dynamicity allows it to adapt to variations in day lengths throughout the seasons. i.e. help make inner clock 24 hours just like sun clock.
+This dynamicity allows it to adapt to variations in day lengths throughout the seasons. i.e. Help make inner clock 24 hours just like sun clock.
 The mechanism works by tracking daylight and nightdark[^3]:

 [^3]: term coined by Till to mean opposite of daylight.
 Think natural pitch darkness.